yucombinator/cappdme/README.md

 =====

 cappd.me is a lightweight link shortener in PHP 5.3 using the Slim framework, and NotORM for database access.
 It supports setting an expiration date and total cap before a link stops working and is then deleted from the database.
+It also has a RESTful API to allow quick link creation.

 see http://cappd.me